varundeepsaini/ThreeInOneGame/README.md

 ## What I Learned

-While building this project, I learned:
+While building this project, I learned :

 - **SwiftUI Basics**: How to use SwiftUI to create user interfaces.
 - **Game Logic**: How to implement different game logics in a single app.